TheSoftwareHouse/state-of-frontend/state-of-frontend-2024/03-types.md

 # 3. TypeScript

 ## 3.1.
-Have you used Typescript?

-Format: Single answer

-Answers:
+What typing method have you used in the last year??

+Format: Matrix of options and answers

+Options:
+- Flow
+- JSDoc
+- TypeScript

+Answer for each option:
+- Used and liked
+- Used and disliked
-- Yes
+- Wishes to learn
-- No
+- No opinion

-After:
-- selecting "No" skips the section

 ## 3.2.
 What is the future of TypeScript?